-Once you prefer to be doing freelancing along with a day job or whatever you are doing full time, you need a good amount of time management skills.
+Once you prefer to be a freelancer along with a day job or whatever you are doing full time, you need a reasonable amount of time management skills.

 You can’t just waste time on social media or may have to sacrifice the habit of watching TV.
-Here is a good Lifehacker guide for freelancers to better manage time.
+Here is a useful Lifehacker guide for freelancers to manage time better.

-There is a finite number of hours that you can remain awake and so you have to make sure you use the time that you have to the fullest doing the right task for the right amount of time.
+There is a finite number of hours that you can remain awake.
+So you have to make sure you use the time that you have to the fullest doing the right task for the right amount of time.

-There is no harm in using a free alternative to a paid program but if the paid version helps you manage and serve your clients faster, you should be buying the paid software.
+There is no harm in using a free alternative to a paid program.
+However, if the paid version helps you manage and serve your clients faster, you should be buying the paid software.
 It always pays off in the long run.

-As a developer I see people tend to use the free IDE for development and it is good if the free IDE is as good as the paid one but if it isn’t, you should definitely consider buying the best IDE for your programming needs.
+As a developer, I see people tend to use the free IDE for development.
+It is okay if the free IDE is as good as the paid ones, but if it isn’t, you should consider buying the best IDE for your programming needs.

 Anything that can help you save time is an asset.
 You should invest heavily in building assets.

 If you are considering to be a part-time freelancer, it is the right approach when you have a stable full-time job.
 The point is not only to build an extra income, but more importantly, it can serve as an option when you want to quit your job.